Quick Answer

 The fastest way to lose control is to assume the promoter knows who should receive what.
 Confirm responsibilities in writing before invoicing.
 Ask the promoter who receives treaty paperwork, whether they require a French residence-attestation form such as Form 5000-SD, and what they treat as sufficient proof before payment approval.

 For U.S. residency proof, file Form 8802 to request Form 6166, and budget for the Form 8802 user fee.
-Set your internal deadline as [Add current filing lead time after verification].
+Filing lead time is pending IRS/source verification, so confirm the active timing before setting the internal deadline.
 Before submission, verify that the contract, invoice, vendor record, and Form 6166 details match by name, address, and taxpayer identity to reduce rejection or withholding risk.

 If the promoter's instructions conflict with treaty text or French guidance, stop there.
 Request the instruction in writing, capture which office or team issued it, compare it against official treaty documents, and escalate to an advisor before funds move.